Produce More Collagen

 - Amino acids.
 Threonine is an amino acid that produces collagen.
 Amino acid is the building block of collagen.
 Essential amino acid cannot be made naturally by the body, and threonine is among these.
 So you can get it through supplements or in the diet.
 Threonine containing foods are peanuts, lentils, eggs, pork, milk, chicken and beef.
 Vegetative foods that contain it include chickpeas, soybeans, snap beans, asparagus and hummus.

 - Proline.
 Another amino acid that helps in the production of collagen is proline.
 Proline is a nonessential amino acid.
 This can be produced by other essential amino acids or by the body itself.
 Food sources of proline are soy, gelatin, beef, cheese, and cabbage.
 Vitamin C works well with proline in producing collagen.
-Sources of vitamin C are limes that have vitamin C, lemons, and oranges.
+Sources of vitamin C are limes, lemons, and oranges.

-- Collagen injection.
+- Collagen injections.
 This involves injecting collagen - human or bovine collagen - under the wrinkles.
-It pushes up the wrinkle and makes it unnoticeable.
+It pushes up the wrinkle and makes it less unnoticeable.
 The side effect is that you could become allergic to it, so you need to undergo skin testing.

 - Vitamin C. This helps boost the production of collagen and works well with other nutrients.
 Other illnesses that a person may experience when he is lacking in vitamin C is slow healing of the wounds, skin hemorrhages, and bleeding gums.
 These are all due to collagen production being impaired.
 Consuming vitamin C can be done orally or topically.

-- 9Use radiofrequency treatment.This will tighten the skin and induce the formation of collagen.Advertisement
+- 10This will tighten the skin and induce the formation of collagen.Try radiofrequency treatment.Advertisement

 - Moisturizer will help you make wrinkles and fine lines look less noticeable and smaller.
 It performs in the outer layer of the skin.
-Unlike supplements and creams for collagen, it processes on the deep layer of the skin.
+Unlike supplements and creams for collagen that processes on the deep layer of the skin.

 - The sun promotes the breakdown of collagen.
-So stay away from the sun or at least use sunscreen.
+So stay away from the sun or at least use sunscreen – 30 SPF minumum.

 - Although the body reduces the production of collagen as it ages, it will still continue to produce collagen.

-- Gelatin is a kind of denatured collagen, so consuming collagen itself promotes the level of collagen in the body.
+- Gelatin is a kind of denatured collagen; so consuming collagen itself promotes an increase of the collagen level in the body.
 You don't want to snack on gelatin, but rather can take a gelatin hydrolysate supplement in the form of liquid or pill.

 - Collagen creams have molecules that are big enough to penetrate the inner layer of the skin, which is the dermis.
-So when you apply collagen cream it can only work on the outside layer.
-Although there are small findings that there is a cream that can penetrate the dermis, even the cream has big molecules.
+So when you apply collagen cream it can only work on the outer layer.
+Although there are small findings that there is a cream that can penetrate the dermis, even that cream has large molecules.

 Questions and Answers